 There’s nothing overly fancy about it – no hidden pockets, no snazzy design and no additional hooks.
 But its simplicity and reliability make it a favourite for commuters, both runners and cyclist.

 The Ultra 12 is designed to carry loads between 3-6kg, and the comfortable waist belt adds stability.
 There is one zipped front pocket, 1 large zipped opening (the main section of the bag), padded shoulder harnesses and waist belt pockets.
 In training or racing where extra kit is required, such as multiday or endurance races, it’s perfectly suited.

 In my experience, the saying ‘you get what you spend’ rings true when it comes to running bags.
 While a cheaper, more basic option will do the job, for serious running, it’s always advisable to get quality.
 At £55, the Ultra 12 doesn’t break the bank so is the perfect mix of quality and good price.
-There’s more expensive version on OMM’s website, but the 12 litre capacity is more than enough for me.
+There’s the more expensive version on OMM’s website, but the 12-litre capacity is more than enough for me.
 As you can see, I went for the blue colour, but it also comes in grey and orange.

 - LEANWEIGHT chassis